petecarapetyan/webappwriter/docs/index.md

 And it had to be a legit Progressive Web App, or PWA.
 This is 2021.
 'Table stakes.'

-There are 200+ SSG variants, already.
+There are [327+ SSG variants](https://jamstack.org/generators/), already.
 So I filtered out SSGs with a dependency on legacy stacks.
 I've had to abandon so many finished projects because of legacy dependencies. _I wasn't going down that road again, not if I didn't have to._

 My first app was in 1973 - that's a lot of experience with abandonware :(